 Moroni was the last author of The Book of Mormon, and he taught how people could turned to God to be saved.
-His writing are inspirational and are written for the people today to learn and grow from.
+His writing is inspirational and is written for people today to learn and grow from.

 Moroni and The Book of Mormon

-It is believed that years after his passing, Angel Moroni, appeared to the Prophet Joseph Smith and instructed him in how to receive The Book of Mormon.
+It is believed that years after his passing, Angel Moroni appeared to the Prophet Joseph Smith and instructed him on how to receive The Book of Mormon.

 Moroni continued to play the role of a mentor of the young prophet, Joseph Smith, as he would instruct him on how to handle the gold plates, on which the Book of Mormon was written.